catherinedevlin/ipython-sql/README.rst

 -------------

 Query results are loaded as lists, so very large result sets may use up your system's memory and/or hang your browser.
-Autolimit is set to 100000 by default.
-The `autolimit` (if set) limits the size of the result set (usually with a `LIMIT` clause in the SQL).
-The `displaylimit` is similar, but the entire result set is still pulled into memory
+There is no autolimit by default.
+However, `autolimit` (if set) limits the size of the result set (usually with a `LIMIT` clause in the SQL).  `displaylimit` is similar, but the entire result set is still pulled into memory (for later analysis);
-(for later analysis); only the screen display is truncated.
-The `displaylimit` is set to 1000 by default.
-These seem to be optimal limits to protect students from killing their web browsers or the SQL server with ill-formed queries.
+only the screen display is truncated.

+For student use, default the limits for rows returned (100000) and rows displayed (1000) to sizes that will not crash their web browser or pound the SQL server.
+You can still reset the limits if you want, but this raises the barrier to shooting yourself in the foot.

 .. code-block:: python